Roger fitzReinfrid

 Roger fitzReinfrid (sometimes Roger fitzReinfrey; died 1196) was a medieval English sheriff and royal justice.
 Probably born into a knightly family, Roger first was in the household of a nobleman before beginning royal service.
 His brother, Walter de Coutances, was a bishop and archbishop and likely helped advance Roger's career.
 Besides holding two sheriffdoms, Roger was entrusted with the control of a number of royal castles.

 Early life

-Roger was the brother or brother-in-law of Walter de Coutances, who was Archbishop of Rouen from 1184 to 1207.
+Roger was the brother or brother-in-law of Walter de Coutances, who was Archbishop of Rouen from 1184 to 1207, and whose parents were named Reinfrid and Gonilla.
 Another relative was John of Coutances, who was either the brother of Walter and Roger, or their nephew.
 John went on to become Bishop of Worcester from 1196 to 1198.
 Possibly another brother of Roger's was Odo of Coutances, a canon at Rouen Cathedral.
 Roger and Walter's family was probably of knightly rank.

 Early career

 In 1161, Roger paid scutage on property in Dorset, which was probably his inheritance.
 From 1168 to 1178, Roger was in the household of Richard de Lucy.
 Later he served as a royal justice.
 Another patron of Roger's was Simon de Senlis, the Earl of Huntingdon and Earl of Northampton, who gave a soke in London to Roger in July 1175.
 Roger was regularly employed by the king as a justice.
 In 1176, Henry II summoned Roger as a Serjeant-at-law, one of the first identifiable members of that order in the historical record.
 In 1177 Roger, along with Richard de Luci, the justiciar, and Gervase de Cornhill, assessed land taxes and heard judicial cases in Middlesex and Hampshire.